Alpine-Balsam Area Plan

 View the final Alpine-Balsam Area Plan

-Work on city-owned sites will begin immediately and last several years, including:
+Work on city-owned sites will begin immediately and last several years.
+In 2020, this includes:

-- Deconstruction of the former Boulder Community Hospital building
+- Deconstruction of the former Pavilion and Boulder Community Health buildings

 - Land use and zoning updates for city-owned properties